DLR-RM/stable-baselines3/docs/index.rst

 ..
-Stable Baselines documentation master file, created by sphinx-quickstart on Thu Sep 26 11:06:54 2019.
+Stable Baselines3 documentation master file, created by sphinx-quickstart on Thu Sep 26 11:06:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.